 He spoke Thursday at a Federalist Society panel discussion on what the Trump administration will mean for business, moderated by Walmart’s chief legal officer, Rachel Brand.
 Iowa Attorney General Brenna Bird and Martine Cicconi, a partner at Akin Gump Strauss Hauer & Feld, also joined the discussion.

-“Traditionally, Republican administrations take the view that the best use of government power is its not use,” Panuccio said.
+“Traditionally, Republican administrations take the view that the best use of government power is its non-use,” Panuccio said.
 However, he noted, Trump’s populist MAGA movement rejects the laissez-faire stance of prior GOP presidents such as Ronald Reagan, George H. W. Bush and George W. Bush because that approach “didn’t result in any lasting gains.”

 Cicconi, a former special counsel in the Office of the White House Counsel, expects a “dynamic” regulatory environment over the next year.
 Following Trump’s election, she said the primary question she hears from corporate clients regards the fate of regulatory rules under Biden that remain in various stages of implementation.